avaxman/INFOMGP-Practical3/README.md

 # Practical 3: Finite-Element Soft-Body Deformation

-## Handout date: 23/Mar/2019.
+## Handout date: 19/Mar/2021.

-## Deadline: 4/Apr/2019 13:00PM.
+## Deadline: 6/Apr/2021 09:00AM.

-The third practical is about simulating soft bodies with the finite-element method learned in class, where the material is covered in Lecture 8 and its associated lecture notes.
-The system will handle constraints for you, but you will not be tested on them in the basic version.
+The third practical is about simulating soft bodies with the finite-element method learned in class, where the material is covered in Lecture 9 and its associated lecture notes (about soft-body simulation).
+The system will handle basic constraints for you, and you will not be tested on them in the basic version.

 The objective of the practical are: